pupper68k/rpc/DESIGN.md

 - ABORTED: the command failed to launch

 #### **DeleteJob**
-Receives a JID and returns a DeleteJobOutput.
+Receives a JID and returns a Job.
 Can return the following errors:

 - PERMISSION_DENIED: the client certificate is not signed by a CA that permits the read/write role
 - NOT_FOUND: the JID was not found in the process cache